The Numskulls: History

 Occasionally other numskulls are seen who control Edd's other body functions including germ fighting numskulls, numskulls in the stomach, pelvis numskulls and blood numskulls.

 Some earlier strips had suggested that everyone had Numskulls.
 A Bananaman summer special, for instance featured an X-ray of Bananaman showing the "Nanaskulls".
 Even animals and other Beano stars were revealed to have Numskulls, in fact, the centre story of the 2008 Annual was centred around Plug's Plugskulls, reacting to true love.
 A rare trope in their strips would occur when the Numskulls of animals (such as dogs, rabbits and pigeons) would invade Edd, causing him to behave in the same characteristics as their animal hosts.

 In December 2012, a new version of The Numskulls appeared in the new digital version of The Dandy.
-This version is about a younger boy called Alex Bonce, whose Numskulls are not stick figures, but instead are concepts popular with children – the brain is controlled by a space jackal starship captain, the nose by a masked wrestler, the eyes by a video game elf (a spoof of Link from The Legend of Zelda), the ears by a robot, and the mouth by a barbarian and a dinosaur.
-It was drawn by Jamie Smart.
+This version was about a younger boy called Alex Bonce, whose Numskulls are not stick figures but instead are concepts popular with children – the brain is controlled by a space jackal starship captain, the nose by a masked wrestler, the eyes by a video game elf (a spoof of Link from The Legend of Zelda), the ears by a robot, and the mouth by a barbarian and a dinosaur.
+It was drawn by Jamie Smart for all 13 issues of the digital Dandy before its abrupt cancellation in 2013.

-In July 2013, the Beano version was revamped by Nigel Auchterlounie, who writes and draws a new version of the strip showing the Numskulls of celebrities, starting with Ant and Dec.
-As a result, Edd disappeared for a while, though he returned after a few months.
-The Numskulls remain the same though, although always looking different each week, they are still referred to as Brainy, Blinky, Radar, Snitch and Cruncher.
-In early 2014, Edd returned but it's still drawn by Nigel Auchterlounie.
+In July 2013, the Beano version was revamped by Nigel Auchterlounie as part of the Beano's 75th anniversary celebrations.
+This revamped version of the comic did not feature Edd and instead depicted the Numskulls of various celebrities, including Simon Cowell, Will.i.am, and Ant and Dec amongst others.
+The Numskulls had different designs each week to match their given celebrity, but were still referred to as Brainy, Blinky, Radar, Snitch and Cruncher.
+This version of the comic would last for the rest of the year until Edd returned in 2014, although Auchterlounie stayed on as artist and still draws the comic as of 2026.

+The comic received media attention in 2015 following the release of Pixar's Inside Out due to perceived similarities between the concepts, which the strip eventually parodied in a Numskulls-centric issue of The Beano.
+Beano editor Mike Stirling clarified that the strip was not intending to accuse Pixar of plagiarism, but said he liked to think the Numskulls had "subliminally influenced" Inside Out, whereas Inside Out co-director Ronnie del Carmen said he had not been familiar with the Numskulls at the time of writing.